Homemade Copycat Pace Picante Salsa Recipe That is Perfect For Canning

 Instructions

-- Bring ingredients to a boil over med-high heat.
+• Bring ingredients to a boil over medium-high heat.

-- If storing, jar in the refrigerator until serving.
+• If storing, Keep the jar in the refrigerator until serving.

 Tried this recipe?Let us know how it was!